strace - trace system calls and signals

 - --seccomp-bpf

-- Try to enable use of seccomp-bpf (see seccomp(2)) to have
+- Attempts to use seccomp-bpf (see seccomp(2)) to cause the kernel to

-ptrace(2)-stops only when system calls that are being traced occur
+stop the tracee only for the system calls that are being traced.

 - This option has no effect unless -f/--follow-forks is also